 Recently, AIIM released an eBook titled, State of the Industry – Content Services that examines the current state of Content Services technologies and how user perceptions about them are changing.
 For this research study, we surveyed over 300 decision-makers from around the world about their focus on Content Services to answer these three core questions:

-This is part 2 of a four-part series based on our new State of the Industry – Content Services market research study.
-Part 1 -- What exactly is the link between IIM and Digital Transformation?
 The past few years have created many new challenges for the Information Professionals who are entrusted with managing an organization’s digital assets.
 Information is cascading down upon every organization in unprecedented volumes and forms, challenging traditional and manual concepts of records management and information stewardship.
 Every organization – regardless of industry – is now a technology organization.
 But rising information chaos is a very real and strategic threat to the ability of organizations to succeed, or even survive.
 An effective Content Services strategy is key to addressing these challenges.